Atomic clock: Optical atomic clocks

+Optical clocks are based on forbidden optical transitions in ions or atoms, with a natural linewidth $\Delta f$ of typically 1 Hz, so the Q-factor is about ×10^15.
+Compared to microwave clocks, the ×10^5 times higher frequency gives better stability, which means that they can facilitate evaluation of lower uncertainties.
+The faster "ticking" also gives better time resolution for short intervals.

+Optical clocks were enabled by the development of the frequency comb, which allowed cycle-exact counting of these extremely high optical frequencies.
+Optical clocks use either a single ion, multiple ions in a Coulomb crystal (see Coulomb crystal clock) or an optical lattice with ×10^4–×10^6 atoms.

-Nuclear clock concept
+Nuclear concept

-One theoretical possibility for improving the performance of atomic clocks is to use a nuclear energy transition (between different nuclear isomers) rather than the atomic electron transitions which current atomic clocks measure.
+A further variation on the optical atomic clock being developed the use of a nuclear energy transition (between different nuclear isomers) rather than the atomic electron transitions which current atomic clocks measure.
 Most nuclear transitions operate at far too high a frequency to be measured, but the exceptionally low excitation energy of produces "gamma rays" in the ultraviolet frequency range.
 In 2003, Ekkehard Peik and Christian Tamm noted this makes a clock possible with current optical frequency-measurement techniques.
 In 2012, it was shown that a nuclear clock based on a single ion could provide a total fractional frequency inaccuracy of 1.5×10^-19, which was better than existing 2019 optical atomic clock technology.
-Although a precise clock remains an unrealized theoretical possibility, efforts through the 2010s to measure the transition energy culminated in the 2024 measurement of the optical frequency with sufficient accuracy (2020407384335±2 kHz = 2.020407384335±(2)×10^15 Hz) that an experimental optical nuclear clock can now be constructed.

 Although neutral atoms decay in microseconds by internal conversion, this pathway is energetically prohibited in ions, as the second and higher ionization energy is greater than the nuclear excitation energy, giving ions a long half-life on the order of ×10^3 s.
 It is the large ratio between transition frequency and isomer lifetime which gives the clock a high quality factor.

+The extremely high quality factor also makes the transition frequency very difficult to find, and the 2010s were spent searching for it.
+A sufficiently precise measurement was finally achieved in 2024 as 2020407384335±2 kHz.
+The first experimental optical nuclear clocks were announced in June 2026.
+They are not yet competitive with other atomic clocks, but development is expected to be rapid.

 A nuclear energy transition offers the following potential advantages: